-Programme, streams in the programme and first-vear curriculum Admission requirements Mathematical Sciences 1 Stream: Financial Mathematics (Curring thematics) An average final mark of 65%, excluding Life Orientation 2 Stream: Computer Science 2.1 Option 1: Computer Science (excluding Genetics or Geographical Information Afrikaans or English (Home Language or First Additional Language) 4 Technology as second major) (Curriculum specific to programme) 2.2 Option 2: Computer Science with Mathematics 6 Genetics as second major (Curriculum specific to programme) Any other school subject from the designated subject list for university admission 4 2.3 Option 3: Computer Science with Geographical Information Technology as OR (Curriculum specific to programme) 3 Stream: Applied Mathematics (Curriculum specific to programme) 4 Stream: Mathematics Physical Sciences 4 (If you will be taking Physics or Chemistry) (Curriculum specific to programme) 5 Stream: Mathematical Statistics (Curriculum specific to programme) 6 Stream: Operations Research (Curriculum specific to programme) 7 Stream: Abstract Mathematics (Curriculum specific to programme) 8 Stream: Biomathematics 8.1 Option 1: Molecular Biology (Curriculum specific to programme) An average final mark of 65%, excluding Life Orientation 8.2 Option 2: Ecology (Curriculum specific to programme) Afrikaans or English (Home Language or First Additional Language) 4 Physical Sciences 4 Mathematics 6
+Programme, focal areas in the programme and first-year curriculum Admission requirements Mathematical Sciences 1.
+Focal area: Applied Mathematics (Curriculum specific to programme) 2.
+Focal area: Mathematics (Curriculum specific to programme) 3.
+Focal area: Operations Research (Curriculum specific to programme) 4.
+Focal area: Abstract Mathematics (Curriculum specific to programme) An average final mark of 65%, excluding Life Orientation Afrikaans or English (Home Language or First Additional Language) 4 Mathematics 6 Any other school subject from the designated subject list for university admission 4 OR Physical Sciences 4 (If you will be taking Physics or Chemistry) Computer Science 1.
+Focal area: General Computer Science (Curriculum specific to programme) 2.
+Focal area: Computer Systems (Curriculum specific to programme) 3.
+Focal area: Data Science (Curriculum specific to programme) 4.
+Focal area: Computer Science with Genetics as second major (Curriculum specific to programme) 5.
+Focal area: Computer Science with Geographical Information Technology as second major (Curriculum specific to programme) An average final mark of 65%, excluding Life Orientation Afrikaans or English (Home Language or First Additional Language) 4 Mathematics 6 Any other school subject from the designated subject list for university admission 4 OR Physical Sciences 4 (If you will be taking Physics or Chemistry)